exonum/exonum-doc/src/architecture/services.md

 the blockchain network.

 !!! note
-    As of Exonum 0.1, the only built-in event is block commit.
+    The only built-in event is block commit.
 More events will be added in the future, including possibility for services to define and emit events and for services and light clients to subscribe to events emitted by the services.